 Table 4-6 provides the remaining mobile source emissions under CARB and district current programs for the State as a whole, and the South Coast.
-Ongoing implementation of current control programs is projected to reduce NOx emissions statewide from today's levels by 407 tons per day in 2037.
+Ongoing implementation of current control programs is projected to reduce mobile source NOx emissions statewide from today's levels by 407521 tons per day statewide, and 156 tons per day in the South Coast, in 2037.
 Achieving the benefits projected from the current control program will continue to require significant efforts for implementation and enforcement and thus represents an important element of the overall strategy.

-MOBILE SOURCE EMISSIONS UNDER CARB AND SOUTH COAST AQMD CURRENT CONTROL PROGRAMS9
+MOBILE SOURCE EMISSIONS UNDER CARB AND SOUTH COAST AQMD CURRENT CONTROL PROGRAMS12

-NOx (tpd) VOC (tpd) Change -32% Mobile Sources 2018 2037 Change 2018 2037 Change Statewide 1152.2 745.7 -35% 661.5 448.1 -32% South Coast AQMD 292.9 154.8 -47% 197.1 140.0 -29%
+Mahila Causas NOx (tpd) VOC (tpd) Mobile Sources 2018 2037 Change 2018 2037 Change Statewide 13 1152.2 1156.7 745.7 635.3 - 35 45% 661.5 638.3 448.1 319.5 - 32 50% South Coast- AQMD 14 292.9 299.0 154.8 142.9 -47 52 % 197.1 188.3 140 90 .0 - 29 52%

-Although most of the 2016 State SIP Strategy measure commitments have been adopted, there are three (Advanced Clean Cars II, Transport Refrigeration Unit, Zero Emission Forklift) that the Board will be acting upon in 2022.
-Table 4-7 below shows the timeline and anticipated emission reductions for these three measures.
+Although most of the 2016 State SIP Strategy measure commitments have been adopted, there are threetwo (Advanced Clean Cars II, Transport Refrigeration Unit, Zero Emission Forklift) that the CARB

-9 The Draft SIP strategy and the Draft AQMP rely on different versions of emissions inventory and different base year, from which future emissions were projected from.
-Due the discrepancies in the emissions inventory, reductions anticipated from the proposed measures are not identical, but the final version SIP Strategy and AQMD will use a consistent emissions inventory and the discrepancies will be resolved.
+The Draft SIP strategy and the Draft AQMP rely on different versions of emissions inventory and different base-year, from which future emissions were projected from.
+Due the discrepancies in the emissions inventory, reductions anticipated from the proposed measures are not identical, but the final version SIP Strategy and AQMD-will use a consistent emissions inventory and the discrepancies will be resolved.
 The Draft 2022 SIP Strategy reflects reductions from the HD I/M and SORE regulatory actions in December 2021 as baseline emissions, while the draft AQMP treat them as strategy reductions.